Cloaking, Trapping and Superlensing of Lamb Waves with Negative Refraction

 \alex{With regards to the superlens, one open question remains the existence of resonant sub-wavelength Lamb modes at a thickness step.
-Analogous to the role of surface plasmons in the perfect lens of Pendry~\cite{pendry2000negative}, they would allow the transport of the evanescent components across a negative refracting lens made of two thickness steps.
-These surface resonant states do exist, in theory, for acoustic waves at the interface between two fluids of opposite refractive index~\cite{Li2004,Ambati2007}.
-To the best of our knowledge, their existence has not been pointed out, so far, for elastic waves.
-For the more specific case of Lamb waves, such resonant states seem to arise at the thickness steps in the elastic superlens investigated in Fig.~\ref{fig:superlens}b. \al{An enhancement of the evanescent components of the wave-field is actually observed at each thickness step of the negative refracting lens in presence of metalenses (see Fig.~\ref{fig:superlens}c).} Further investigations are thus needed to understand the nature and role of these resonant states at the interface of the elastic superlens.
+Analogous to the role of surface plasmons in the perfect lens of Pendry~\cite{pendry2000negative}, they would allow the transport of the evanescent components across a negative refracting lens made of two thickness steps. \ree{These surface resonant states~\cite{pendry2000negative,pendry2003focusing,Li2004,Ambati2007} and the associated anomalous resonance~\cite{Milton2005,Nguyen2015} do exist for both acoustic and electromagnetic waves.} \ree{However, their existence has not yet been proven experimentally for elastic waves, albeit theoretically predicted~\cite{McPhedran2020,Deng2020}.} For the more specific case of Lamb waves, such resonant states seem to arise at the thickness steps in the elastic superlens. \al{An enhancement of the evanescent components of the wave-field is actually observed at each thickness step of the negative refracting lens (see Fig.~\ref{fig:superlens}c).} Further investigations are thus needed to understand the nature and role of these resonant states at the interface of the elastic superlens.
 On the theoretical side, the existing analytical model~\cite{legrand2018negative} should be extended to the case of evanescent incident wave-fields.
 On the numerical side, finite element modeling would be more adapted than FDTD simulations because of the resonant feature of a perfect lens. \al{An adaptive meshgrid would also enable a finer spatial sampling in the vicinity of thickness discontinuities.} On the experimental side, a monochromatic and spatially-selective generation of Lamb waves~\cite{Gruensteidl2018} would be required to excite selectively such resonant modes.}